 It was a better alternative than going on like this, night after night, living in fear.

 My father always said that reaching out to touch the monster was the hardest thing he ever did.

-Considering the long list of hardships that plagued him all through his life, this was quite a statement.
+Considering the long list of hardships that plagued him throughout his life, this was quite a statement.

-But when my father got to the point where he would usually break and run, he closed his eyes tight and shot his arm out in front of him instead.
+But when my father got to where he usually broke and ran, he closed his eyes tight and shot his arm out in front of him instead.